Canon cuts outlook on Thai floods, strong yen

 Thailand has become a major manufacturing base for Japan's high-tech sector, with rivals like Sony Corp and Nikon Corp both forced to close plants.
 The auto sector has also been hit hard by the parts shortage and PC makers are facing a shortage of hard disk drives.

-Canon, which competes with Xerox in printers and Nikon in cameras, said the Thai disaster would likely cut annual sales by 50 billion yen ($657 million) and operating profit by 20 billion yen for the financial year to the end of December 2011.
+Canon, which competes with Xerox in printers and Nikon in cameras, said the Thai disaster would likely cut annual sales by 50 billion yen (411 million pound) and operating profit by 20 billion yen for the financial year to the end of December 2011.

 The new forecast is below market expectations of a 383 billion yen profit, based on 20 analysts surveyed by Thomson Reuters I/B/E/S.